======================================================================

 organic acids.
 However, titanium is corroded by concentrated acids.

-Titanium is a very reactive metal that burns in normal air at lower
+Titanium burns in normal air at temperatures lower than its melting

-temperatures than the melting point.
-Melting is possible only in an
+point, so melting the metal is possible only in an inert atmosphere or

 Titanium readily reacts with oxygen at 1200 °C in air, and at 610 °C